qtekfun/qtekfun.github.io/_posts/computer-things/2024-05-16-github-credentials-windows-https.md

+---
+layout: post
+title:  "How to delete Github credentials for https in Windows?"
+categories: computer-things
+---

 # How are managed the Github credentials for https in Windows?

 Sometimes you forget how you do things and that's what happened to me regarding the github credentials when using